 Beyond Language: A Dialogue with Falke Pisano

-By Suzanne Cotter, Journal of Fine Art Research, Volume 2 Issue 1
+Interview by Suzanne Cotter, Journal of Fine Art Research, Vol. 2 No. 1, 14 December 2017

 A Conversation between Margaret Gaida and Falke Pisano